wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-validation.md

 5. Execution of asset scripts if the transaction uses [smart assets](/en/blockchain/token/smart-asset), including scripts of assets used in dApp script actions.

-> When receiving the transaction by the `broadcast` endpoint, or adding transaction to a block, or receiving a block over the network, the node performs full validation of the transaction.
-When receiving an Invoke Script transaction over the network, the node performs calculations of the callable function up to the [threshold for saving unsuccessful transactions](/en/ride/limits/).
+> When receiving the transaction via the `broadcast` endpoint, or adding transaction to a block, or receiving a block over the network, the node performs full validation of the transaction.
+When receiving an Invoke Script transaction over the network, the node performs calculations of the callable function (check 4.1) up to the [threshold for saving unsuccessful transactions](/en/ride/limits/).

 ### Validation Result

-When the transaction is received by `broadcast` and over the network:
+When the transaction is received via `broadcast` or over the network:
 * If one of the checks failed, the transaction is discarded.
 * If all the checks passed, the transaction is added to the [UTX pool](/en/blockchain/transaction/#utx-pool) that is the list of transactions waiting to be added to the block.